 Articles

 Second-best Springboks?
-Posted about 10 years ago
+Posted over 10 years ago

 South Africa entered their latest Rugby Championship with some questioning their elevated status in rugby’s world order with the International Rugby Board currently ranking them as the second best side in the world.